-Our blog post, “How to legally quote song lyrics in your book,” provoked so many comments and questions that we decided to write another post about lyrics in books to answer them.
+Our blog post, “How to legally quote song lyrics in your book,” provoked so many comments and questions that we decided to write another post about printing song lyrics in books to answer all of them.
 Here it is, presented as a one-on-one conversation with you, my valued reader.

 How do I legally quote song lyrics in my book?